 Production is production – how can it be lean?
-The debate about what exactly lean production is and isn’t has been raging since the late 1980s.
+The debate about what exactly lean production is and isn’t having been raging since the late 1980s.

 The evolution of lean production